Yerren/Made-With-ML/README.md

 # Made-With-ML
-For the MLOps course at: https://madewithml.com/#course
+For the ML(Ops) course at: https://madewithml.com/#course